Many medications are used to treat MS, but none of them can claim to cure the disease.

 Evidence shows that a healthy lifestyle, including stopping smoking, regular exercise and a nutritious diet can slow the progression and manage MS symptoms, so combining lifestyle changes with medication provides a holistic approach.

 MS medications generally reduce the rate of relapses – some only modestly.
 Those that are most effective at reducing disease activity come with a more significant side effect profile and the need for close monitoring for complications.

-For many MS medications, it has been difficult to detect effect on the progression of the disease to disability, although some of the newer drugs do seem to slow the disease course.
+For some of the earlier MS medications (B-interferons and Copaxone), it has been difficult to establish their effect on progression of the disease to disability, although some of the newer drugs do seem to slow the disease course.

 See our Research News section for the latest studies.

 We offer some advice and guidance on what to think about when making medication choices.
 Many people feel anything that may help is worth trying, as long as the side effects aren’t too severe.